paul-ml/alexa_skill_local/README.md

 # Alexa skill using ngrok
 *  server is running on local machine
+*  so whenever ngrok connection is restarted, endpoint has to be changed in amazon developer console
+*  Alternate for ngrok ? go for  aws lamba function creation.
 ## requirements
 > Flask
 - Flask is a micro web framework written in Python